 In general, a phase noise at a video frame rate is generated in a LCOS device.
 This noise is so called as Flicker noise.
 Figure 6 shows an example of phase stability.
 Our LCOS device has designed to minimize the Flicker noise as small as possible for fiber-optic and precision applications.
 Our LCOS device has achieved better phase stability as small as 0.002 dB, as shown in Figure 6 red line.

-A change of LC dielectric constant anisotropy along with applied electric field enables to control optical phase and amplitude freely.
-Santec has developed various optical components and test instruments utilizing the LC controllability for advanced optical communication network.
-Santec LC devices are Telcordia qualified and high reliability is guaranteed in our components and instruments.
+A change of LC dielectric constant anisotropy along with applied electric field enables the control of optical phase and amplitude freely.
+Santec has developed various optical components and test instruments utilizing the LC controllability for advanced optical communication networks.
+Santec LC devices are Telcordia qualified and high reliability is guaranteed in our components and instruments (Figure 7).

-Wavelength blocker (WB) is multi-functional optical module for constructing ROADM (Reconfigurable Optical Add/Drop Multiplexer) nodes in next generation optical networks.
-The module outputs WDM (Wavelength Division Multiplexing) signals with arbitrary amplitude or blocking for any WDM channels.
+The wavelength blocker (WB) is a multi-functional optical module for constructing ROADM (Reconfigurable Optical Add/Drop Multiplexer) nodes in next generation optical networks (Figure 8).
+The module outputs WDM (Wavelength Division Multiplexing) signals with an arbitrary amplitude or blocking for any WDM channels.
 Santec WB adopts to reflective type LC devices with segment electrodes corresponding to WDM channel number for optical amplitude control.

 Spectrum controllable tunable filters with LCOS technology that enables an arbitrary optical spectrum.
 The filter allows you to design any complex optical filters for next generation optical communication networks, which were difficult to realize with conventional filter technologies.
 Figure 9 shows arbitrary spectra.
 The pixel pitch, width and number of LCOS chip are 5 µm, 4.7 µm and 2560 µm, respectively.
 And 12 bit level of LC driving voltage makes high spectrum control resolution possible.